Akhilj786/CodingChallenge/README.md

 # CodingChallenge
-This repository will provide solution to some books-exercises and online exercises.
+This repository will provide solution to most frequently books-exercises and online exercises.